 Supported Independent Living in NDIS does not cover the following:

 - Utilities – gas, electricity, water, telephone, internet

 - Expenses related to holidays, including travel costs

-- Personal care supports while the participant is in hospital.
+- Personal care supports while the participant is in the hospital.

-- Specialist Disability Accommodation (SDA) related costs (such as property maintenance costs, repairs, vacancy costs)
+- Specialist Disability Accommodation (SDA) related costs (such as property maintenance costs, repairs, and vacancy costs)

-- Ongoing costs and supports for vacancies (which is built into the price limit)
+- Ongoing costs and support for vacancies (which is built into the price limit)